 Child Abuse Treatment With Proven Results

 Child abuse is a terrible form of trauma that includes neglect and physical, mental, sexual and emotional abuse that is perpetuated against a child.
 About 3 million cases of child abuse involving 5.5 million abused and neglected children are reported each year in America.
-Often children are abused by their family or caretakers, causing additional grief and attachment issues.
+Often children are abused by their family members or caretakers, causing additional grief and attachment issues.
 Child abuse is especially damaging because children lack the development to physically and emotionally protect themselves from their abuser, causing widespread trauma that may be carried for lifetime.

 Most cases that are reported to Child Protective Services involve neglect, followed by physical and sexual abuse as well as other forms of domestic violence.
 There is considerable overlap, and many children who are abused in one way are also abused in other ways as well.